linknx/pyknx/README.md

 	for lightObj in server.getObjects('Lights.*'):
 		print '{0} is currently {1}'.format(lightObj.id, lightObj.value)

+For better performance, the snippet above can be rewritten like this since version 2.0.1:

+	from pyknx import linknx
+	server = linknx.Linknx() # Connect to localhost:1028

+	# Print status of all lights.
+The regex assumes that all lights objects are prefixed with 'Lights'.
+	lightObjects = server.getObjects('Lights.*')
+	for lightObj, value in lightObjects.getValues(): # getValues get all values with a single request to Linknx! print '{0} is currently {1}'.format(lightObj.id, value)

 Pyknx allows to execute functions implemented in a python file of your own, with the script running as a daemon.
 This allows to easily store data from one execution to another.
 The example below demonstrates how one can implement a function that can be called each time an object changes in Linknx::